pakolawole25/Product_Manager/README.md

 I am a Product Manager with a strong background in IT systems, cloud platforms, enterprise software, and digital transformation.
 My experience spans over a decade leading system rollouts, managing technical integrations, collaborating with engineering and business teams, and delivering high-impact solutions in enterprise environments.

-Trained at Betechified Academy, with AIPMM Certified Product Manager (In View — Q1 2026), I specialize in transforming operational problems into scalable digital products — especially across IT solutions, B2B platforms, and fintech ecosystems.
+Hands-on product management Trained at Betechified Academy, with AIPMM Certified Product Manager (In View — Q1 2026), I specialize in transforming operational problems into scalable digital products — especially across IT solutions, B2B platforms, and fintech ecosystems.

 📂 Featured Product Case Studies